ComboStrikeHQ/docker-rails/README.md

 An opinionated docker image for running Rails apps in production.

-Uses Puma, Sidekiq, Clockwork, Logentries, New Relic and rails_migrate_mutex.
+Uses Puma, Sidekiq, Clockwork and rails_migrate_mutex.
 Everything is optional.

+## Warning
+NewRelic server monitor and Logentries have been removed from Version 2!
+We decided that they do not belong into the docker container but rather on the docker host.
+Please use/fork a 1.x.y version if you still want to use those services in your docker container.

 ## Quick Example
 - Create a new Rails app (`$ rails new my_blog`)